stolostron/multicluster-global-hub/README.md

 ### Conventions

+#### Versioning

+We use [the go modules semantic versioning convention](https://blog.golang.org/publishing-go-modules#TOC_3.), the git tags of the form `vMAJOR.MINOR.PATCH`.
+The major version for this POC is `0`.
+The depending modules should specify the versions of the hub-of-hubs repositories explicitly, and not use pseudo-verisons (like `v0.0.0-20200610161514-939cead3902c`).

 #### Context usage

 `Context.Background()` should be defined in the beginning of each "main" method, such as `Reconcile`, or of a method to be called as a go routine,  and then passed to all the called methods.
 The functions that handle timers/timeouts/cancel events must handle cancelling the context.